Rebecca Scales Headshot

 Bio

-I am historian of twentieth-century Europe and my research focuses on the social, cultural, and political history of France.
+I am historian of twentieth-century Europe and my research focuses on the social and cultural history of France.
 My first book, Radio and the Politics of Sound in Interwar France, 1921-1939 (Cambridge, 2016, 2018) examined the democratization of radio in France, uncovering how how broadcasting became a new platform for political engagement by transforming the act of listening into an important, if highly contested, practice of citizenship.
-My research on radio broadcasting in France and its empire has also appeared in French Historical Studies; French Politics, Culture, and Society; Media History; and Comparative Studies in Society and History.
+My research on radio broadcasting in France and its empire has also appeared in French Historical Studies; French History; French Politics, Culture, and Society; Media History; and Comparative Studies in Society and History.

 Since completing my first book, I have continued researching global radio history, co-authoring a recent history of international broadcasting entitled Wireless World: Global Histories of International Broadcasting (Oxford, 2022).
 In the summer of 2021, I co-directed an National Endowment for the Humanities Summer Seminar for higher education faculty entitled "Radio and Decolonization: Bringing Sound into Twentieth-Century History" with Andrea Stanton (Univ. of Denver) and Alejandra Bronfman (SUNY-Albany).
 We are continuing this project by organizing an NEH-funded conference on radio and decolonization in July 2024.